Observer-Based Controllers for Incrementally Quadratic Nonlinear Systems with Disturbances: LMI-based Conditions For Robust Global Stabilization of Incrementally Quadratic Nonlinear Systems

 Because $T_1$ in Assumption \ref{ass1} and $T_2$ in Assumption \ref{ass2} are invertible, the matrix $\Gamma_{i1} (i=1,2)$ defined as

 is also invertible by the matrix inversion lemma.
 Furthermore, we define the matrix $\Gamma_{i2} (i=1,2)$ as

-Now we are ready to present the first result of this section.
 The following theorem provides sufficient conditions for the design of matrices $L_1,L_2$ in the observer \eqref{obser1} and matrices $K_1,K_2$ in the controller \eqref{input1}, when the $\delta$-MM can be parameterized in a block diagonal manner.
-The proof of this theorem is given in the appendix.